TheJacksonLaboratory/singularity-workshop/episodes/06-bioinformatics-qc.md

 ### Prep for BWA

 Now we can uncompress the 'gzipped' files with gunzip.
-Use the '-c option to preserve the origional file'
+Use the '-c option to preserve the original file'

 ```bash
 gunzip SRR10233452_subset_1.fastq.gz SRR10233452_subset_2.fastq.gz